T-Bill: Common term for a government treasury bill, which is a short-term government debt issue.

 Trading: Buying and selling securities.

 Trading costs: Costs of buying and selling marketable securities and borrowing.
 Trading costs include commissions, slippage, and the bid/ask spread.

-Trading halt: Trading of a stock, bond, option or futures contract can be halted by an exchange while news is being broadcast about the security.
+Trading halt: Trading of a stock, bond, option or futures contract can be halted by an exchange while the news is being broadcast about the security.

 Trading paper: CDs purchased by accounts that are likely to resell them.
 The term is commonly used in the Euromarkets.